msdrigg/Roam/docs/src/pages/upcoming-work.md

         -   We have lastRenderTime + a sync packet
         -   Estimate the packet number we should be sending out at + the sync time
             -   Render Time + additional
--   Nana Test fixes
-    -   Option to turn off scanning for devices FULLY (leave on by default)
-        -   Don’t mark a newly scanned device as selected automatically unless it was done in a foreground scan or a user added device
-    -   Add broadcast interface, scan range and parse the flags properly for display in debug interface
-    -   Ensure all my logs are not sensitized
-    -   Make custom menu bar icon

 ## Improve Testing